microsoft/trident/README.md

 Note that you can override the configuration path by setting the `--config` parameter.

+For debugging and troubleshooting, you can [view the full log of Trident](./docs/How-To-Guides/View-Trident's-Background-Log.md).

 ### Safety check

 Trident may destroy user data if run from dev machine or other system that is